 More detail on eviction protections in Connecticut can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
-This pattern, which existed before the pandemic, has continued in 2020 and 2021.
+This pattern, which existed before the pandemic, has continued in 2020 and beyond.
 We analyzed eviction records in Fairfield County to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.